pradeepkumar2310/customer-churn-prediction/README.md

 ## 📈 Model Output
 The model predicts whether a customer is likely to churn or not based on input features.

+## Results
+The Logistic Regression model achieved 100% accuracy on the test dataset.
+Due to the small dataset size, results are illustrative and intended for learning purposes.

 ## ▶️ How to Run
 ```bash
 python Churn_proj.py